-(÷ Select and apply assessment methods that draw from the best available empirical literature and U. that reflect the science of measurement and psychometrics; administer and score psychological measures in accordance with test protocols; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient.
-H. Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective, and taking into account factor that affect or invalidate administration and scoring.
-I. Communicate orally and in written documents the find. 's and implimitations of the assessment in an accurate and effective manner sensitive to p{c} ango of a 'ience' including limitations of assessment instruments and potential bias 'n uso with diverse Groups as well as appropriately identify impairments and potential diagneses.
-J. Conduct effective clinical interviation that len instruces knowledge of psychopathology, involves an accurate diagnosis based on assessment information, and incorporates a comprehensive understanding of the prest (ing issue).
-K. Assess and effectively mailagen, 'v of harm; identify, and assess the nature of risk; consult with supervisor when risk is assessed as moderate or high; implement effective and appropriate risk management measurem and engage and/or transfer care to appropriate services to maximize safety.
-L. Overall Assessment Rating montion.
-Inte rvention Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. Establish and maintain effective relationships with the recipients of psychological services H. Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. Knowledge of interventions including the scientific, theoretical, empirical, and contextual bases H. I. J. Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. Knowledge of interventions including the scientific, theoretical, empirical, and contextual bases of intervention, including theory, research, and practice.
-Develop evidence-based intervention plans specific to the service delivery goals and case H. I. J. Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. Knowledge of interventions including the scientific, theoretical, empirical, and contextual bases of intervention, including theory, research, and practice.
-Develop evidence-based intervention plans specific to the service delivery goals and case conceptualization.
-Implement interventions informed by the current scientific literature, assessment findings, Н. І. J. К. L. Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. Knowledge of interventions including the scientific, theoretical, empirical, and contextual bases of intervention, including theory, research, and practice.
-Develop evidence-based intervention plans specific to the service delivery goals and case conceptualization.
-Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
+I. Asses sment G. Select and apply assessment methods that draw from the best available empirical literature and that reflect the science of measurement and psychometrics; administer and score psychological measures in accordance with test protocols; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient. Н. Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective, and taking into account factor that affect or invalidate administration and scoring.
+I. Communicate orally and in written documents the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences including limitations of assessment instruments and potential bias in use with diverse groups as well as appropriately identify impairments and potential diagnoses.
+J. Conduct effective clinical interviews that demonstrates knowledge of psychopathology, involves an accurate diagnosis based on assessment information, and incorporates a comprehensive understanding of the presenting issues.
+K. Assess and effectively manage risk of harm; identify, and assess the nature of risk; consult with supervisor when risk is assessed as moderate or high; implement effective and appropriate risk management measures; and engage and/or transfer care to appropriate services to maximize safety.
+L. Overall Assessment Rating II.
+Inte rvention Establish and maintain effective relationships with the recipients of psychological services utilizing empathetic listening, framing problems, etc. I. Knowledge of interventions including the scientific, theoretical, empirical, and contextual bases of intervention, including theory, research, and practice.
+J. Develop evidence-based intervention plans specific to the service delivery goals and case conceptualization.
+K. Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
+L. Demonstrate the ability to apply the relevant research literature to clinical decision making.
+M. Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking.
+N. Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation.